bryfry/asuswrt-notes/README.md

 sshuttle
 --------
 Once python is installed and ssh is enabled your router is primed for using [sshuttle](https://github.com/apenwarr/sshuttle).
 No other changes need to be made to the router at this point.
-An example use case would be if your router is set up as an open WiFi network but want to keep your internet connections private and secure to the router, this would work pretty well.
+An example use case would be if your router is set up as an open WiFi network but want to keep your internet connections private and secure to/through the router, this would work pretty well.

 You will need to tell sshuttle where the python binary is on the target, in this case: `/opt/bin/python`

-e.g.: `sshuttle --dns --python /opt/bin/python -r user@router 0/0`
+e.g.: `sshuttle --dns --python /opt/bin/python -r {{user}}@{{networkname}} 0/0`